-5800 SPANISH OUTREACH (11,12)
+5800 SPANISH OUTREACH

-• Prerequisites: Completion of 5530 or 5535 or permission of instructor
+• Prerequisites: Completion of 5530 or 5535 or permission of instructor.

 In this elective course, students will have the opportunity to apply their learning by preparing and teaching Spanish lessons to elementary school students.
 Through this hands-on practicum experience, students will gain teaching experience while deepening their understanding and appreciation of the Spanish-speaking world.
 Students will enhance their Spanish language skills while working collaboratively with their teachers and peers to design, implement, and evaluate teaching materials and strategies.
-Students will also develop leadership skills and make a positive impact on younger learners in their community.
-Students will visit the nearby community based elementary school 1-2 times per week during class meeting time to work with the students and teach their lessons.
+During class meeting time, students will visit a community elementary school to work with the students and teach their lessons, developing their leadership skills and making a positive impact on younger learners in their community.